samarthkishor/crafting-interpreters/README.md

 Run `dune exec ./bin/main.exe` from the root directory to launch the interpreter.

 Tests are executed by running `dune runtest`.
+This implementation passes 72/82 of the relevant Lox tests (I removed the ones that involved classes) and for now only fails the tests related to lexical closures.

 ## Why OCaml?